Rustam Beg

-Rustam Beg Bayandur (رستم بیگ بایندر) was an Aq Qoyunlu prince, and one of the contesters in 1492–1497 during the dynastic struggle that had erupted following the death of Ya'qub Beg.
-He was a grandson of Uzun Hasan, and son of Maqsud.
-He was deposed by his cousin Ahmad Beg.
+Rustam Beg Bayandur (رستم بیگ بایندر) was an Aq Qoyunlu prince who ruled as sultan from 1492 to 1497 during the dynastic struggle that followed the death of Ya'qub Beg.
+He was the son of Maqsud and Shah Khatun, a daughter of Dana Khalil Bayandur.
+Through Maqsud, he was a grandson of Uzun Hasan.
+He was enthroned in Tabriz at the end of May 1492 with the support of his maternal uncle Ayba-Sultan.
+He was deposed by his cousin Ahmad Beg in 1497 and executed several months later after a failed attempt to recover the throne.

-Contributions to religious architecture continued under the descendants of Uzun Hasan, as for the Kushk Gate in Isfahan, commissioned under Rustam Beg.
+The Darb-e Kooshk Gate in Isfahan dates to Rustam's reign.
+Its inscription, dated 902 AH (1496–97), names Rustam as the ruling sovereign.